sPHENIX-Collaboration/analysis/JS-Jet/FastJetMedianBkg/macro/readme.md

    And that's it!
 You have run all the jobs.

    A few notes:
-    - This code outputs whole TTree's, which may be heavier than something that you want.
+    - This code outputs whole TTree's, which may be heavier than something that you want